-- 40. Except for direct investment where the income from subsidiaries and associates is recorded on an equity basis, the income in statistical guidelines does not distinguish whether units are related or not.
-This is to be contracted with the accounting treatment of income that varies depending on the degree of influence conferred by the investment in another entity. - 41.
-Based on at least four reasons, this paper suggests that the equity income across sectors in statistical guidelines could be modified to come closer to that of accounting: income to be accrued on an equity basis for equity investment that entails control/influence in another sector/subsector, and on an "as declared basis" for the remaining equity investment. - 42.
+Except for direct investment, the income in statistical guidelines does not distinguish whether units are related or not.
+This is to be contrasted with the accounting treatment of income that varies depending on the degree of influence conferred by the investment in another entity.

+Based on at least three reasons, this paper suggests that the equity income across sectors in statistical guidelines could be modified to come closer to that of accounting: income to be accrued on an equity basis for equity investment that entails control/influence in another sector/subsector, and on an "as declared basis" for the remaining equity investment.

+21 The IPSAS definition of control as it relates to benefits was questioned at the TFHPSA meeting of September 2004.

 First, recording the income on an equity basis for units that are related would help toward recognizing families of units.
 The rationale is that related institutional units that are classified in different sectors have an economic behavior that differs from that of unrelated entities operating in different sectors.
 This is especially important where there is a public sector relationship:

 The recognition of revenue on the basis of distributions received may not be an adequate measure of the revenue earned by an investor on an investment in an associate because the distributions received may bear little relationship to the performance of the associate.
-In particular, where the associate has not-for-profits objectives, investment performance will be determined by factors such as the cost of outputs and overall service delivery.
+In particular, where the associate has not-for-profit objectives, investment performance will be determined by factors such as the cost of outputs and overall service delivery.
 As the investor has significant influence over the associate, the investor has a measure of responsibility for the associate's performance and, as a result, the return on its investment.
 The investor accounts for this stewardship by extending the scope of its consolidated financial statement to include its share of net surplus or deficits of such an associate and provides an analysis of earning and investment from which more useful ratios can be calculated.
-As a result, the application of equity method provides more informative reporting of the net asset/equity and net surplus/deficit of the investor (IPSAS, p.
+As a result, the application of the equity method provides more informative reporting of the net asset/equity and net surplus/deficit of the investor (IPSAS, p.
 224).

-- 43. Second, it would create consistency of treatment between domestic and foreign direct investment.
-In a public sector setting, statisticians would record as "earned" the investment that confers government control/influence, that is investment in public corporations.
-This recording is currently applied for resident sectors' investment in related entities in the rest of the world, referred to as direct investment. - 44.
+Second, it would create more consistency of treatment between domestic and foreign direct investment.
+In a public sector setting, statisticians would record as "earned" the investment that confers government control, that is investment in public corporations.
+This recording is currently applied for resident sectors' investment in related entities (more than 10 percent ownership) in the rest of the world, referred to as direct investment.

 Third, the suggested income treatment would help to delineate financial assets along similar lines in both systems.
-The direct investment interests (statistical guidelines) could be more clearly paralleled to those in controlled, associates, and joint ventures entities (accounting standards).
-Also, the statistical portfolio investment (that presumes that the investor has no significant influence) could be more closely aligned with the accounting investment in financial instruments (other than in controlled, associates, and joint ventures entities).
-A major step in that direction would be for the statistical guidelines to define portfolio investment as less than 20 percent threshold equity ownership, instead of the 10 percent currently used.24 - 45.
-Fourth, as noted previously in Section II.A, income that is recognized on an equity basis in statistics would provide more impetus for accountants to report on the "controlled" units in addition to the entire controlling entity.
-This is especially critical when the controlling entity straddles different jurisdictions, creating "uncertainties surrounding parent support for local subsidiaries."25
+The direct investment interests (statistical guidelines) could be more clearly paralleled to those in subsidiaries, associates, and joint ventures entities (accounting standards).
+Also, the statistical portfolio investment (that presumes that the investor has no significant influence) could be more closely aligned with the accounting investment in financial instruments (other than in subsidiaries, associates, and joint ventures entities).
+A major step in that direction would be for the statistical guidelines to define portfolio investment as less than 20 percent threshold equity ownership, instead of the 10 percent currently used.22